elastic/integrations/packages/airflow/docs/README.md

 ## Steps to Setup Airflow

-To ensure a proper installation of Airflow, please refer to the official [Airflow Installation Guide](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html).
+Be sure to follow the official [Airflow Installation Guide](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html) for the correct installation of Airflow.

-Add the following lines to user's Airflow configuration file e.g. `airflow.cfg` ensuring `statsd_prefix` is left empty and replace `%HOST%` with the address agent is running:
+Include the following lines in the user's Airflow configuration file (e.g. `airflow.cfg`).
+Leave `statsd_prefix` empty and replace `%HOST%` with the address where the Agent is running:

 ```
 [metrics]